Consultation and discussion papers

 In 2020, the Committee consulted with members of the legal profession and public on revisiting the availability of costs for lay litigants, and the exceptions to the current prohibition on the award of costs to those litigants, following the decision in McGuire v Secretary for Justice [2018] NZSC 116, in early 2020.
 Further information, and the consultation paper, are available on the project page.

-The Committee will soon be engaging in further consultation on this issue, beginning in the third quarter of 2021.
+The Committee has since engaged in further consultation on this issue, in 2021.

 Electronic filing in the High Court